LimChong99/civ-ipriot-smiley/knowledge_and_evidence.md

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

-> Your answer here
 > The code is writen using PEP8, and it is likely to be the same in the SenseHat.
 The reason of using PEP8 due to its readability and consistency.

 2. List three aspects of this convention you see applied in the code.

-> Your answer here
 > Naming convention which the code uses Pascal case for class names and snake_case for functions, methods and variables
 > Docstrings
 > Constant in smiley class

 3. Give two examples of organizational documentation in the code.

-> Your answer here
 > Module docstring
 > Class docstring